Ugo5738/paservices/docs/jwt_claims.md

 | `roles` | Client's assigned roles | `["service", "data-processor"]` |
 | `permissions` | Client's permissions (derived from roles) | `["users:read", "data:process"]` |

+> Note: Some services may refer to these as "scopes".
+In our platform, we model them under the `permissions` claim.
+Treat "permissions" and "scopes" as equivalent for integration purposes.

 ### Example M2M JWT Payload

 ```json